cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/filtering/http-policies/tenant-control.md

 Browser Isolation may be configured to send custom request headers.
 This is useful for implementing SaaS application Tenant Control or sending arbitrary custom request headers to Isolated websites.

-This is achieved by implementing two HTTP Policies targettin the same domain or application group in the Cloudflare for Teams dashboard.
+This is achieved by implementing two HTTP Policies targeting the same domain or application group in the Cloudflare for Teams dashboard.

 ### Example: Implementing a custom request header for a domain

 #### 1. Create an Isolate policy

 * **Name**: Isolate HTTPBIN
-* **Description**: Isolates the h`ttpbin.org` website.
+* **Description**: Isolates the `httpbin.org` website.
 * **Action**: Isolate

 | Selector | Operator | Value |